happypeter/edocs/soho.md

   - for rice/flour/catfood, and sth
   - packeged bread/cookies/instantnoddles will be kept in a box
   - https://youtu.be/jX-73OMBX0w?t=607
+- kitchen shelf
   - I do need a big shelf https://youtu.be/zGFRyN9aZhM?t=341
   - transparent jars/boxes/bottles on more approachable places
   - big boxes to hide plasitic bags
   - it will look great